ADNLab-SCU/DeepCDMs/README.md

 `fine_tuning_example.sdf` is a demo training set used for model fine-tuning, while `replicate_from_dansylation_example.sdf` is a demo for validation.
 Larger training set is recommended for better performance.
 Moreover, the training set for fine-tuning can be changed for variable CDMs.

+## DeepCDM:
+Ref codes from "Jennifer N. Wei, David Belanger, Ryan P. Adams, and D. Sculley.
+Rapid Prediction of Electron–Ionization Mass Spectrometry Using Neural Networks.
+ACS Central Science 2019 5 (4), 700-708 DOI: 10.1021/acscentsci.9b00085" are modified for model re-training. `molecule_estimator_transfer.py` and `molecule_predictors_transfer.py` are used for fine tuning.

 ### 1. Training, validation and test data split:
 `make_train_test_split.py` is used to randomly split datasets for model re-training and fine-tuning.